Compassion Worksheet

 What is compassion?

-In everyday life, compassion can manifest in various forms, including interactions with family members.
+The need for compassion is universal.
+It plays a vital role in social interactions and personal well-being.
+It can manifest in various forms in everyday life, including interactions with family members.
 It might be a simple act of listening to a friend in need, offering support to a colleague, or volunteering in community services.
-Even small gestures, like a kind word or a smile, can profoundly impact someone's day.
+Small gestures, like a kind word or a smile, can profoundly impact someone's day.
+Positive psychology emphasizes the importance of compassion in promoting mental health and well-being.

 Printable Compassion Worksheet